When your engine turns over, but will not start, it can feel devastating.

 When trying to find out why your car doesn’t want to start, keep in mind these possibilities:

 Sensors and Engine Codes

-So, To troubleshoot a built-in security system, consult your car owner’s manual.
-Also, Check for a blown fuse that may be preventing a circuit from working properly; like the fuel injection or computer system.
+So, to troubleshoot, a built-in security system, consult your car owner’s manual.
+Also, check for a blown fuse, that may be preventing a circuit, from working properly.
+Consequently, effecting the fuel injection or computer system.